IlyaIbragimov/horror_pool/README.md

 ---

 ## ⚠️ Known Limitations / TODO
-- unit tests in progress (for now only MovieServiceImpl is covered)
+- Tests in progress (for now only unit tests for MovieServiceImpl, GenreServiceImpls and WatchlistServiceImpl is covered)
 ---

 ## 🧪 Testing